schmaedech/biomind/README.md

 #Biomind HRV

-This is services for BioSCADA

-New features:

--Upload data.

--Visualize data.

 <h3>What is Biomind?</h3>
 <p>Biomind is a software to measure heart rate from old Polar belts and 5.3 kHz belts.
 Biomind can be used with simple microphone placed near to the heart.</p>